hyperledger/iroha-2-docs/src/guide/get-started/operate-iroha-via-cli.md

   },
 ```

-Note, that the owner of the new domain is the account specified in our config file - it was the one performing registration.
+Note, the owner of the new domain is the account specified in our config file.
+They performed the registration.

 With a domain available, it is time to register an account in it.

-## 4. Registering an Account
+## 4. Register an Account

-To register a new account, you need a cryptographic key pair consisting of a _public_ and a _private_ key that is used to establish a secure communication channel between a user and the network (to learn more about cryptographic keys, see [Public Key Cryptography](/guide/security/public-key-cryptography.md)).
+To register a new account, you need a cryptographic key pair consisting of a _public_ and a _private_ key.
+You will use it to establish a secure communication channel between yourself and the network.

-There is a number of different ways to generate a cryptographic key pair.
-For the convenience of our users, Iroha 2 is delivered with `kagami`, an in-built tool for generating keys.
-However, any user is free to generate their keys any way they like.
+For users' convenience, Iroha 2 comes with `kagami`, an in-built key generator tool.
 To generate a new key pair with `kagami`, run the following command:

 ```bash
 $ ./kagami crypto